‘We looked at him as invincible’: Family remembers SPD Sgt. Kelvin Ansari on anniversary of death

 “I loved being with my son.
 I miss my son.
 He was a great son,” said Ruby Powell, Ansari’s mother.

-“The amount of patience he had, the determination….the amount of courage: it it really did something to me last year,” said his son, Kelvin Ansari Jr. “It really woke me up in many ways.”
+“The amount of patience he had, the determination…the amount of courage: it really did something to me last year,” said his son, Kelvin Ansari Jr. “It really woke me up in many ways.”

 Ansari Jr. says he admires his father most for continuing to serve the community with SPD and continuing his education at Webster University.
 Ansari earned a Master of Art’s Degree in Management and Leadership, in addition to his Bachelor’s Degree in Criminal Justice at Troy University.